 - Convert DigitalOcean droplet into Snapshot image

-We will use the CRON jobs feature to run the update, upgrade, auto-clean and auto-remove commands in SSH at a predefined time interval.
+We will use the CRON jobs feature to run the update, upgrade, auto-clean, and auto-remove commands in SSH at a predefined time interval.
 We can also set up a nightly reboot of the cloud server if required.

 Learn here how to enable cloud server maintenance automation.
 You can watch this short and simple video tutorial to learn Ubuntu maintenance.

-In the article about Ubuntu cloud maintenance automation and video tutorial you will learn:
+In the article about Ubuntu cloud maintenance automation and video tutorial, you will learn:

 - Ubuntu command lines for maintenance

-- Automating Ubuntu using crontab file
+- Automating Ubuntu using the crontab file

 - Scheduling the weekly reboot

-Most of the issues and solutions are found online after a search, and I always prefer the solution provided either in an official forum or StackOverflow community.
+Most of the issues and solutions are found online after a search, and I always prefer the solution provided either in an official forum or the StackOverflow community.

-There are certainly other ways that can help to tackle these errors which are mentioned in detail.
+There are certainly other ways that can help to tackle these errors, which are mentioned in detail.
 Check out the error log and support for the cloud server article for a comprehensive guide.
 The following video also covers the same.